 How Panera Prepares Products Made with Gluten

 Panera has central “fresh dough facilities” located in each of the metro areas where it has cafes.
-At the fresh dough facilities, bakers make the dough, from scratch, and prepare it to be delivered to the local cafes each morning (and when I say morning, I mean in the wee hours of the night).
+At each fresh dough facility, bakers make the dough, from scratch, and prepare it to be delivered to the local cafes each morning.
+When I say morning, I actually mean in the wee hours of the night.

 Each restaurant employs a baker who bakes the delivered dough inside each Panera location every morning.
-If you’ve ever walked into a Panera, particularly in the AM, you can soak in the smells of fresh baked bread.
+If you’ve ever walked into a Panera, particularly in the early AM, you will definitely whiff fresh baked bread.

 This is good and bad news for someone who cannot eat gluten.

-It’s good news because there isn’t flour at each bakery cafe, meaning that flour is unlikely to get into everything else.
-Unlike a pizza joint where flour is being tossed into the air every few minutes, the flour exposure is minimal at Panera.
-(Still present, but less.)
+It’s good news because there isn’t a whole lot of dusty flour floating around at each bakery cafe since the dough is prepared at a fresh dough facility.
+Unlike a pizza restaurant where flour is being tossed into the air every few minutes, the dough is not made directly inside the Panera restaurant.

-When I asked the order-taker at the front counter what items were gluten-free, she told me about just a few items.
-However, upon further inquiry, she said several items can be made gluten-free with a few modifications.
-So if there’s something you’re curious about, such as a soup or salad, ask if the dish can be make gluten-free with modifications, such as without croutons, for example.
+When I asked my server at the front counter what menu items are gluten free, she told me about just a few items.
+However, upon further inquiry, she said several items could be made gluten free with a few modifications.

 - Greek Salad